ImNotDarren/SepsisEarlyPrediction/documents/proposal.md

 * **Pickle** for saving models in a pickle file.

 ## MVP Goal:
-My MVP goal is to analysing the data to build some virtualizations and determine which classification method to use.
+My MVP goal is to analyse the data to build some virtualizations and determine which classification method to use.